 Owning and operating your own business comes with a unique set of challenges.
 As technology advances, more threats appear from physical security to cyber security which becomes risks that threaten employees and companies as a whole.
 Although, companies that use access control to protect their buildings and staff find that in this crazy world we live in it’s the only way to keep everyone safe.

-With robust, proper security systems in place, however, your business can operate unhindered by the evolving cyber and physical threats that plague every industry.
+With robust, cloud-based security systems in place, however, your business can operate unhindered by the evolving cyber and physical threats that plague every industry.

-Since the invention of the computer, there has been a steady increase in emphasis on cyber security in the workplace.
-In fact,cyber security began in 1972 on a research project called ARPANET (The Advanced Research Projects Agency Network), which was the precursor to the Internet.
+Since the invention of the computer, there has been a steady increase in emphasis on cyber security.
+In fact, cyber security began in 1972 on a research project called ARPANET (The Advanced Research Projects Agency Network), which was the precursor to the Internet.

 A researcher on the team named Bob Thomas designed a computer program called “Creeper.”
 This program could move across ARPANET’s network, and leave a breadcrumb trail wherever it went, reading: “I’m the creeper, catch me if you can.”

 Ray Tomlinson, the inventor of email, wrote the program “Reaper,” which chased and deleted Creeper.
 Reaper was the very first example of antivirus software.

 Not long after this, more businesses began using the telephone to create remote networks.
 But every piece of connected hardware created a vulnerable new entry point that needed protection.
 Thus, proper cyber security was born out of necessity.